 Ms. Taube grew up in Northwest Georgia where she received her Bachelors and Masters of music degrees in flute performance and music education from University of West Georgia.
 She taught two years there and then moved to Texas where she taught for six years in middle school, high school, and college.
-This is her eighth year with Music Education Services and her second year as Director of Education.
+This is her ninth year with Music Education Services and her third year as Director of Education.
 Ms. Taube’s primary instrument is flute.
 She has performed professionally in many ensembles including the Lake Shore Symphony, Petite Opera Productions Orchestra, Abilene Philharmonic Orchestra, Abilene Opera Orchestra, and the Atlanta Wind Symphony.
-Although her primary instrument is flute, she is proficient at all the band instruments, and performs frequently as a woodwind specialist.
+Although her primary instrument is flute, she is proficient at all band instruments, and performs frequently as a woodwind specialist.

 One of the greatest moments for Ms. Taube was performing David Maslanka’s Song Book for Flute and Wind Ensemble.
 She states, “His music just touches the soul.”